-Exposure to mold can cause a variety of effects on your health — or none.
+Mold exposure can cause various effects on your health — or none.
 Some people won’t be affected, whereas others can experience severe reactions.
-People with mold-allergies or compromised immune systems can even develop internal infections.
+People with mold allergies or compromised immune systems can even develop internal infections.

-A 2004 study by the Institute of Medicine, showed that there was sufficient evidence linking mold to respiratory tract symptoms.
+A 2004 study by the Institute of Medicine showed sufficient evidence linking mold to respiratory tract symptoms.
 This included coughing and wheezing in otherwise healthy people.
 It also showed an increase in asthma attacks in individuals already with asthma (1).

-Carpet mold is especially dangerous because we’re exposed to it frequently.
-If the affected carpet is in the living room or bedroom, our health is at an even greater risk — especially from chemical reactions in mold cells (2).
+Carpet mold is hazardous because we’re exposed to it frequently.
+If the affected carpet is in the living room or bedroom, our health is at even greater risk — especially from chemical reactions in mold cells (2).

 How to Identify Carpet Mold

-Mold isn’t always visible on the carpets’ surface, so you have to rely on other signs as well.
+Mold isn’t always visible on the carpet’s surface, so you have to rely on other signs.
 These include:

-- Visible mold growth: Mold prefers a dark environment, but in severe cases, it can grow on the fibers.
+- Visible mold growth: Mold prefers a dark environment, but it can grow on the fibers in severe cases.
 So, look underneath the carpet when you’re inspecting for mold — and don’t forget to check the padding.

-- Mildew in carpet: Mildew is often the start to a mold problem.
+- Mildew in carpet: Mildew is often the start of a mold problem.
 The easiest way to tell the two apart is the color.
-Mold is black, blue, red or green — whereas mildew is white.
+Mold is black, blue, red, or green — whereas mildew is white, gray, or yellow.

 - Water damage: Mold will begin to grow within 24 to 48 hours of being exposed to water, so you have to act fast.